BestTimesToVisit.com Logo

 Dive into the Ras Mohammed National Park

-Sunset Camel Trek in the Sinai Desert
+Sunset Camel Trek in Sinai Desert

 Explore the Old Market (Shuk) in Sharm El Sheikh

-Authentic Bedouin Dinner and Cultural Show
+Authentic Bedouin Dinner Under the Stars

 See all 8 things to do →